This is the current edition of the LPO Constitution and Bylaws, as amended by registered Libertarians in 2022 by mail ballot. Download here.

 The board of directors shall set the schedule of deadlines so that they are compatible with Oregon Law and to accommodate the schedule of the national party convention if possible.

-The LPO may allow voting members to opt-in to a method of electronic voting in lieu of receiving a paper ballot.
-Additionally a voting member may opt out of receiving a ballot if they choose.
+The LPO may implement a method of electronic voting in lieu of mailed paper ballots.
+Members may opt instead to receive a mailed or printable paper ballot or opt out of receiving a ballot.

 The board must send ballots to all voting members who have not opted out of receiving a ballot, and also either returned a ballot in the previous primary election, contacted the LPO to request a ballot, or joined the LPO since the last primary election.
 The board may send ballots to voting members who do not meet the above criteria, but to do so the board must send ballots to all voting members who have not opted out of receiving a ballot.